xvrgill/ivz-social-reports/README.md

 An issue that has plagued data intesive work across the board is the idea that data solves everything.
 While it is true that data can offer a great deal of perfromance insight, it is exceedingly difficult to do that without a set of very specific business problems that you want the data to solve.

-The process as it exists today is very cumbersome because we are not asking those specific questions, but instad are simply using data as a catch all
+The process as it exists today is very cumbersome because we are not asking those specific questions, but instad are simply using data as a catch all.
+These reports will enable us to leverage agile process principals to continuously iterate and hone in on key performance indicators.